-In 2021 CBRE UK achieved Recognised Service Provider accreditation, working with the Living Wage Foundation to promote the real Living Wage.
-In achieving this accreditation, CBRE committed to providing a decent wage to our staff, who conduct vital work for many organisations, and therefore to always provide a Living Wage costed bid to all our clients.
+In 2023, CBRE UK maintained its Recognised Service Provider accreditation with the Living Wage Foundation and was named a finalist in the Recognised Service Provider category for the 2023 Real Living Wage Champion awards.
+Through our accreditation, CBRE has committed to providing a decent wage to our staff, who conduct vital work for many organisations, and therefore always to provide a Living Wage costed bid to all our clients.
 This allows clients to decide if the Living Wage is right for their organisation.
 We also pay the Living Wage to all staff in our head office and core functions.
-The real Living Wage is an independently calculated, voluntary rate of pay that is based on the cost of living.
-It is higher than the UK government's minimum and thousands of companies choose to pay these rates to their staff.
-In September 2022, the UK rate increased to £10.90, with a higher rate of £11.95 in London, reflecting the higher cost of living in the capital.
-100% of all new work won in 2022 by the CBRE GWS business was Real Living Wage aligned; this equated to 107 new clients.
+The real Living Wage is an independently calculated, voluntary rate of pay based on the cost of living.
+It is higher than the UK government's minimum, and thousands of companies choose to pay these rates to their staff.
+In 2023, the UK rate increased to £12.00, with a higher rate of £13.15 in London, reflecting the higher cost of living in the capital.
+Of all new work won in 2023 by the CBRE GWS business, 100% was Real Living Wage aligned.

-Due diligence processes in relation to slavery and human trafficking in business and supply chains
+Due diligence processes concerning slavery and human trafficking in business and supply chains